 Q: When will I hear back about my application?

-A: Announcements for the 2016 Korean Studies Workshop for Junior Faculty will be made in late May 2016.
+A: Announcements for the 2019 Korean Studies Workshop for Junior Faculty will be made by the last week of July.

 A: If your manuscript is still in the review process, you are eligible to apply.